Wat Doi Kham is famous among local people

-During history, the temple became somewhat deserted and even collapsed because of heavy rainfall in 1966.
+During the course of history, the temple became somewhat deserted and even collapsed because of heavy rainfall in 1966.
 But as the villagers discovered some hidden, ancient Buddha images, the place revitalized from then onwards.
 The success of Wat Doi Kham nowadays mainly comes from making fortune wishes in front of the Luang Por Tan Jai Buddha, the Buddha of Success.
-Local people express – just – one wish in front of the statue, by offering jasmine flower garlands, which are bought at the foot of the hill.
+Local people express their wish in front of the statue, by offering jasmine flower garlands, which are bought at the foot of the hill.

 Making just one wish offering jasmine flowers

+It is a common belief that in order for your wish to come true, you can only make one at a time per visit.
 While stating your wish, and mentioning your name, you promise to return with more jasmine flowers once your request has been granted.
-Fortune wishes can be about winning the lottery but also related to finding a good job or the recovery of an illness.
+Fortune wishes can be about anything you want in your life.
+It could be about winning the lottery but also related to finding a good job or the recovery of an illness.
 According to the belief, your request will be fulfilled in 3 months.
 When this happens, you must offer at least 50 times more garlands than the amount you gave initially.

 Panoramic viewpoint over Chiang Mai